Analyst/Associate, Slow Ventures

 Reports to Yoni Rechtman

-When I started in venture a decade ago, an analyst had to do analytical work and cold outbound.
+When I started in venture a decade ago, an analyst had to do analytical support work and cold outbound.
 The job was research, cap tables, deck prep, meeting notes, smile and dial, etc.

 Most of that work is now faster to do myself with AI than to delegate or just doesn't work at seed.
 Instead, I want someone who can do what the AI cannot: